aspeakman/SolisControl/README.md

 * _evening_requirement_
 is the target energy 'reserve' you want to have in place after your evening peak rate.
-The 'reserve' consists of the predicted solar yield for the rest the day and the battery energy remaining after discharging. **Set this to zero if you don't want any discharging to take place**.
+The 'reserve' consists of the predicted solar yield for the rest of the day and the battery energy remaining after discharging. **Set this to zero if you don't want any discharging to take place**.

 You should also monitor the accuracy of solar forecast values for your home (they can be adjusted using the